What are stimulants?

-Stimulant medications have been around for over 50 years.
+Stimulant medicines have been around for over 50 years.
 They’ve been used to reduce impulsivity, hyperactivity and inattention in children with ADHD since the 1980s.

 What is the idea behind stimulants?

-Stimulant medications increase levels of a brain chemical called dopamine.
+Stimulant medicines increase levels of a brain chemical called dopamine.
 Increased dopamine levels can help control impulsivity, hyperactivity and inattention.
 The effects of stimulants can include enhanced alertness, wakefulness and energy.

 What does using stimulants involve?

-This therapy involves taking oral medication on a daily basis.
-The specific medication and dosage depends on each child’s symptoms.
+This therapy involves taking oral medicine on a daily basis.
+The specific medicine and dosage depends on each child’s needs.

-A specialist medical practitioner, like a child psychiatrist or paediatrician, should monitor the child taking the medication.
-The child needs regular appointments with this health professional.
+A child psychiatrist or paediatrician should monitor the child taking the medicine.
+The child needs regular appointments with this doctor.

 This therapy has not yet been rated.

 Stimulants can have side effects.
 The most frequently reported side effects are decreased appetite and sleep disturbance.
-Occasionally, children with autism spectrum disorder (ASD) can become very irritable or withdrawn, or they can develop tics or repetitive movements like arm waving.
+Occasionally, autistic children can become very irritable or withdrawn, or they can develop tics or repetitive movements like arm waving.

 Who practises this method?

-These professionals can give you more information on the potential benefits and risks of stimulant medication.
+These professionals can give you more information about the potential benefits and risks of stimulant medicine.

 Parent education, training, support and involvement

-If your child with autism spectrum disorder (ASD) is taking stimulants, you need to ensure that your child takes the medication as required.
-You also need to monitor the effects of the medication.
+If your autistic child is taking stimulants, you need to ensure that your child takes the medicine as prescribed.
+You also need to monitor the effects of the medicine.